bogeeee/restfuncs/readme.md

     // this.call.... // Access or modify the current call's context specific properties.
 I.e. this.call.res!.header("myHeader","...")
     // (myCallback as ClientCallback).... // Access some options under the hood

-    return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myRemoteMethod`.
-Extra properties get removed.
-TODO: See Typescript tips an tricks on how to shape the result
+    return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated against the declared or implicit return type of `myRemoteMethod`.
+Extra properties get trimmed off.
   }

   // ... <-- More @remote methods